Acumin (part of Red Snapper Recruitment Ltd.) – Public Data Privacy Notice

 Who are we?

-Acumin Consulting (part of Red Snapper Recruitment Ltd.) is a recruitment and employment business specialising in the cyber security and information risk management industries.
+Acumin (part of Red Snapper Recruitment Ltd.) is a recruitment and employment business specialising in the cyber security and information risk management industries.
 To our clients we provide suitable personnel to meet their hiring needs on a permanent or temporary (contract) basis; for our candidates we identify employment opportunities that meet their criteria and present their application for these.

 How do we process your personal data?